 With a corporate bankruptcy — that is, where an incorporated entity (rather than a partnership or sole proprietorship) is unable to pay its debts, and file for bankruptcy— the process varies slightly.

 According to the Bankruptcy and Insolvency Act, a corporation is considered a legal “person”.
 As a director of a company, you may be personally liable for certain debts of the corporation.
 These debts include any outstanding HST, unpaid Source Deductions as well as any loans leases that have been personally guaranteed.

 All bankruptcies, whether personal or corporate, must be handled by a LIT.
 A LIT is authorized by the Office of the Superintendent of Bankruptcy to handle assets, initiate a meeting of creditors, and lawfully distribute all remaining assets of the bankruptcy estate.

 If you are at all concerned about your personal finances or the financial status of your company, speak to a LIT at Harris & Partners Inc. about your options today at 1-800-268-8093.
-We can file and administer a corporate bankruptcy or personal bankruptcy in Barrie, Brampton, Brantford, Hamilton, Markham, North York, Oshawa, Pickering, St. Catharines, or Toronto.
+We can file and administer a corporate bankruptcy or personal bankruptcy in Barrie, Brampton, Brantford, Hamilton, Markham, Kitchener, North York, Oshawa, Pickering, St. Catharines, or Toronto.
 Our bankruptcy trustees are just a phone call away.